Alex-Yates/ZeroDowntime/README.md

     The Toggles database should have a Feature table containing a single row of data (a feature called 'live buttons').
     The Facebook database should have two tables, Relationship and User.
 Each should be populated with sample data.
-    The Facebook database should have a stored procedure called FriendsOf, which can return either an old (fast but basic) or a new (slow but detailed) versions of a report on a given users friends.
+    The Facebook database should have a stored procedure called FriendsOf, which can return either an old (fast but basic) or a new (slow but detailed) version of a report on a given users friends.
     If you would like to experiment with more/less test data you can use the Redgate SQL Data Generator file to experiment with different sized datasets.
 (SQL Data Generator comes with a free trial licence, but if you've used it you'll need a licence.)